 Gravity Extenders Benefit Utility Installations

 Big block retaining wall systems like MagnumStone and its signature multi-length gravity extender units provide more flexibility and less obstacles for these vital services.
-By removing geogrid from the equation there are less complications to contend with.
+By removing geogrid from the equation, there are less complications to contend with.
 From essential drainage pipes to infrastructure utilities and sewage lines, gravity retaining walls make it easier for engineers and contractors to plan and install these underground amenities directly behind the wall system.

 Replace Geogrid Designs with Gravity Retaining Wall Extenders

 Gravity extender units of big block retaining walls are the key to successful transitions away from geogrid.
-MagnumStone’s short and long gravity extenders may be buried behind-the-scenes, but their remarkable impacts make them a game-changer for current and future retaining wall designs.
+MagnumStone’s short and long gravity extenders may be buried behind the scenes, but their remarkable impacts make them a game-changer for current and future retaining wall designs.

-The extender units securely attach to MagnumStone’s standard blocks with an interlocking tongue-and-groove connection to increase mass and stability at the base of gravity walls.
-The total mass of the blocks and extenders allows gravity walls to be constructed taller by further strengthening the wall and effectively serving as an alternative solution to geogrid wall designs.
+The extender units securely attach to MagnumStone’s standard wall blocks with an interlocking tongue-and-groove connection to increase mass and stability at the base of gravity walls.
+The total mass of the hollow core blocks and extenders allows gravity walls to be constructed taller by further strengthening the wall and effectively serving as an alternative solution to geogrid wall designs.

 Faster Installations of Piping and Utility Lines